A former principal, teacher, and tutor, Kenna works online as a curriculum writer and writes about educational technology.

-Digital learning is relatively new but is rapidly growing, and anyone who cherishes helping students can begin shaping a new career as an online teacher or tutor in the luxury of their private home.
+Digital learning is relatively new but is rapidly growing.
+Anyone who cherishes helping students can begin shaping a new career as an online teacher or tutor in the luxury of their private home.

 - Top 10 Don'ts for Wannabe Teacher Bloggers | Teacher Network | The Guardian

-Blogger, head and physics teacher Tom Sherrington offers his tips and guidance for getting into blogging.
+Blogger, head, and physics teacher Tom Sherrington offers tips and guidance for teachers.

 Literably is a reading assessment for K-8 students that identifies A-Z reading levels, diagnoses skill gaps, screens students for reading difficulties, and monitors progress.